-Maximum safe cut slope ratio (horizontal to vertical) without completion of a Markland stability analysis being performed on Layers 2 and 3 rock masses during the cutting operation (i.e. A Markland stability analysis shall be required to verify the existence of fractured or foliated/parted rock and their respective orientations, and that if the conditions will pose a potential safety risk from unstable conditions).
+Maximum safe cut slope ratio (horizontal to vertical) without completion of a Markland stability analysis being performed on Layer 2 rock mass during the cutting operation (i.e. A Markland stability analysis shall be required in order to verify the existence of fractured or foliated/parted rock and their respective orientations, and that if the conditions will pose a potential safety risk from unstable conditions).